 I don’t understand the fascination with this ultimately pointless book.
 It has nothing to say and even the basic story is dull.
 The timeline jumps forward so dramatically it feels like all of the meat of the story is in between issues, nowhere present on the page.

 I was really expecting greater things from Brian K Vaughn.
 I’m glad he’s upped his game since this book.
 I would actually love to see the premise of Y: The Last Man written from the female perspective.
-Written also by a woman.
+Written only by a woman.
 Someone who understands the female motivations a bit more than Vaughn seems to.

 Before I close my argument on this overrated series I must mention the most baffling scene within the 60 issues.
 There is a scene in which a former secret agent holds an intervention for Yorick.
 She does this by donning her sluttiest dominatrix outfit, breasts completely out and exposed, and performs some sort of sexual torture on him.

 Look, if that’s not nonsense male fantasy for a misguided audience I don’t know what is.
 It makes zero sense and seems to only appeal to straight males completely out of touch with how women actually behave.
 And that basically sums up the whole series.

 The comic book got adapted into a television series that lasted one season.